All Episodes

 Oh, I'm not pulling back.

-I'm going full steam ahead, and you know what?
+I'm going full steam ahead.

 And I think Christians need to stop.

-Look, it doesn't matter whether you're making Christian movies for a Christian audience or whether you're trying to do what Devon Franklin is doing in Hollywood, which is making movies like Heaven is for real.
+Look, it doesn't matter whether you're making Christian movies for a Christian audience or whether you're trying to do what Devon Franklin is doing in Hollywood, which is making movies like Heaven is for Real.

-We have got to have a presence, and I think by doing that, we can try to counteract some of this.
+And I think by doing that, we can try to counteract some of this.

-But it's a good idea.
+But it's not.

-There's time for a new Hollywood, and that is you know what, I'm tired of sex, violence, and cartoons.
+I'm tired of sex, violence, and cartoons.

 I've had it.